 Total Addressable Market Size and Growth Rates: While specific total market size figures are not provided, the operational scale of the two companies, with combined sugarcane crushing capacity exceeding 48,500 TCD (Tonnes Crushed per Day) and significant sugar production (Uttam FY25: 34.69 Lakh Qtls, Dwarikesh FY25: implied from revenue), indicates a substantial domestic market.
 The sector's growth is driven by consistent domestic demand for sugar, increasing consumption of ethanol for fuel blending, and demand for power from cogeneration.

-Unlock full access to this sectoral analysis and all premium content including in-depth insights, comprehensive data, and exclusive reports.
+Unlock full access to this sectoral analysis with in-depth insights, comprehensive data, and exclusive reports.